dhis2-metadata/NUT-AGG-Nutrition/docs/nutrition_aggregate_design.md

 ## 1.Background and Purpose

-The **Nutrition (NUT)** digital data package was developed in collaboration with UNICEF as a response to an expressed need from countries to rapidly adapt a solution for managing the data originating from the planned/undertaken nutrition activities.The NUT aggregate metadata package has therefore been designed as an installable solution for countries to update their DHIS2-based HMIS according to the updated version of the UNICEF guidelines .
+The **Nutrition (NUT)** digital data package was developed in collaboration with UNICEF as a response to an expressed need from countries to rapidly adapt a solution for managing the data originating from the planned/undertaken nutrition activities.The NUT aggregate metadata package has therefore been designed as an installable solution for countries to update their DHIS2-based HMIS according to the updated version of the [UNICEF guidelines](https://data.unicef.org/resources/strengthening-nutrition-information-systems/).

 This NUT Aggregate System Design document provides an overview of the design principles and global technical guidance used to develop a standard metadata package for monitoring the NUT activities at facility and community levels.
 The NUT metadata package can be adapted to local needs and national guidelines.